Jodosoft/Libraries/src/Jodo.Primitives/README.md

-﻿Provides miscellaneous utilities used by the Jodo packages.
+﻿Provides utilities and abstractions that are used throughout the Jodo libraries.